 Yet, you still need to take into account the following criteria, depending on the needs that you want to cover for your business:

-• Accessibility: Can I create and send invoices using invoicing software for Mac or Windows?
+- Accessibility: Can I create and send invoices using digital invoicing software for Mac or Windows?
 How about mobile invoicing?

-Paymo, Zoho, or Harvest are great invoicing software for billing your clients.
-But if you don’t want to use fully-fledged invoicing software, or if you want to generate an invoice occasionally, there’s always the alternative of an invoice generator.
+Paymo, Zoho, or Harvest are great invoicing software for billing your clients, especially if you are doing invoicing for small business.
+But if you don’t want to use fully-fledged software to make invoices, or if you want to generate an invoice occasionally, there’s always the alternative of an invoice generator.
 You can check our review and see which online invoice generator is the best.

 Andrei Țiț